Local Escapes

 Image Credit: The Barracks Hotel | Supplied

-Built in 1904, The Barracks is a 40-room bespoke luxury hotel housed within two conserved colonial buildings, which were once a British artillery outpost.
+Built in 1904, The Barracks Hotel Sentosa is a 40-room bespoke luxury hotel housed within two conserved colonial buildings, which were once a British artillery outpost.
 An ode to Old World charm, the rooms feature richly textured dark wood grains and leather-accented furnishings alongside modern luxurious white marble bathrooms.
 The premier room with pool access is located on the ground floor and gives you direct access to a patio, the swimming pool, as well as semi-private jacuzzi.

 In terms of food, The Living Room serves breakfast, afternoon tea, all-day refreshments, and evening cocktails, but you’ll need to venture out if you’re looking for something more substantial.
 Bedrock Origin (steak and seafood), MIYOSHI by Fat Cow (Japanese) and Le Faubourg (French) are all close by and are seriously delicious.